Welcome to the first episode of Stage Savvy: The Podcast, hosted by Angie Fiedler Sutton and Jen Morris.

 - For the first topic, the playwrights we discussed were:

-- bumper by Tiffany Garrison-Schweigert of She&Her Productions
+- The bumper was by Tiffany Garrison-Schweigert of She&Her Productions.

 - Second topic, in discussing new play development, Angie brought up the National New Play Network and the NEA’s New Play Development project.

-- short promo from Richard Buswell of KC Stage Magazine
+- There’s a short promo from Richard Buswell of KC Stage Magazine.

-- We asked for feedback — please feel free to comment on this blog, email firstname.lastname@example.org, or call 816-23-STAGE (keep in mind your voice mail may go up on a later podcast).
+- We asked for feedback — please feel free to comment on this blog entry, e-mail me, or call 816-23-STAGE (keep in mind your voice mail may go up on a later podcast).

 - We ended on the song “Sigh No More”, also by Jason Bauer, written for the Alcott Arts Center’s production of Shakespeare in the Parking Lot IV: Much Ado About Nothing that performed in the summer of 2010.
 If you’re a songwriter and have a song you own the rights to that you’d like highlighted, send us a note.

 - The podcast is released under a Creative Commons Attribution Non-Commercial Share-alike license.

 So, let’s dim the lights and start the show!
 Listen to Stage Savvy, episode 1:

 Interested in hearing other episodes of Stage Savvy?
 Check them out here.